rmnavr/wy/README.md

 ## Basic syntax

-Wy has many symbols for opening various kinds of hy brackets, but to get the basics we will focus only on the most frequently used:
+Wy has many symbols for opening various kinds of hy brackets, but to get the basics we will focus for now only on the most frequently used:
 - `:` opener — represents new wrapper `(` level
 - `\` continuator — suppresses automatic wrapping